Harsha2409/data-engineering-part1-blog/README.md

 4. Veracity (how trustworthy the sources are)
 5. Value (how actionable the data is).

-Data engineers need to take all of this into consideration.
+####Data engineers need to take all of this into consideration.

 ----------------------

+### Data Engineers vs. Data Scientists

+Now that you know how data flows through an organization, let's quickly prevent the confusion and assumptions that comes with the *Data Scientists* and *Data Engineers*.

+We already know the responsibilities of Data Engineers - first step of [Data Workflow](#Data-Workflow)